shenxudeu/shenxudeu.github.io/_posts/2016-12-05-bayes-language.md

 p(y'|x', X, Y) = \int{f_{\theta}(x')p(\theta|X,Y)d\theta}
 $$

 We can see that is marginalizing likelihood over posterior.
-Also remember, in the Bayesian modeling, $$$\theta$$$ is not one best value, but a set of possible values with corresponding probabilities.
+Also remember, in the Bayesian modeling, $$\theta$$ is not one best value, but a set of possible values with corresponding probabilities.
 Comparing with the "Bayesian Language" shown above, we need to slightly modify the language definition.

 > **Bayesian Language Update**
 >